i336616/TestBGScheduler/README.md

 - `BGAppRefreshTasks` get a maximum of 30 seconds execution time
 - `BGProcessingTasks` get longer periods

+The BGTaskScheduler requires a shortlist of task identifiers to be added to the target properties.
+These identifiers are used when calling `register(forTaskWithIdentifier: using:)` on `BGTaskScheduler`
+For this test app, we've set it as follows in `Info.plist`:

+	Permitted background task scheduler identifiers: com.Lmd64.TestBGScheduler.refresh

 To simulate long-lived background tasks, we're using the sleep function from UNIX for our test background operations:

 	do { sleep(seconds) }